hammerheim-game/hammerheim-rules/3-warbands/pit-fighters.md

 incredible bouts held at the pits.
 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |6 3 2 4 4 3 3 2 7
-Weapons/Armor: An Ogre Pit Fighter may be equipped with weapons and armor chosen from the Pit Fighter Equipment list.
+Weapons/Armour: An Ogre Pit Fighter may be equipped with weapons and armour chosen from the Pit Fighter Equipment list.
 Special Rules
 Pit Fighter: See Strength Skill section.